 Corporate Profile and Background

-Our generating platform, with an operational installed capacity of 3.0 GW, is based on a matrix of clean sources, a significant portion of them renewable, and enjoys long-term concessions as well as long-term sales agreements in the regulated market (CCEAR´s).
-We believe that the diversity of the matrix, together with our presence in both the distribution and sales segments, affords us consistency in producing results and mitigating risks.
+Our generation platform is based on a clean-source matrix, with a significant share of renewable resources, and enjoys long-term concessions as well as long-term trading agreements in the regulated market (CCEAR).
+We believe that the matrix diversity together with our presence in both the distribution and the trading segments allow us consistency in producing results and mitigating risks.

-Founded in 1997, following the privatization of the distribution concessionaires in the States of Bahia (COELBA) and Rio Grande do Norte (COSERN), and having acquired CELPE in 2000, we have invested over the last 20 years more than R$30 billion, approximately R$20 billion in the distribution segment and R$12 billion in generation, making us one of the largest integrated companies in the electricity sector in Latin America.
+Founded in 1997, following the privatization of the distribution concessionaires in the States of Bahia (COELBA) and Rio Grande do Norte (COSERN), and having acquired CELPE in 2000, Neoenergia is one of the largest integrated companies in the electricity sector in Latin America.

-Our growth has been essentially organic, driven by major investments in quality improvement, universalization of access to energy in our concession areas, and the development of greenfield generating projects, primarily from clean sources, in addition to transmission lines.
+Our growth has been essentially organic, driven by major investments in quality improvement, universalization of access to energy in our concession areas, and the development of Greenfield generation projects primarily from clean sources, in addition to transmission lines.

-Operating in the Brazilian electricity sector, we believe that it represents the greatest growth potential in Latin America and one of the most attractive investment opportunities among the emerging markets.
+We believe that the Brazilian electricity sector represents the greatest growth potential in Latin America, and one of the most attractive investment opportunities among emerging markets.

-The Company started investing in the energy distribution sector in 1997 with the purchase at privatization auction of COELBA (the Bahia State Electricity Company), the largest distribution company in the north east, through the Guaraniana consortium.
+The Company started investing in the energy distribution sector in 1997 with the purchase, at the privatization auction by the Guaraniana consortium, of COELBA (Companhia de Eletricidade do Estado da Bahia), the largest distribution company in the northeast.

-- Purchase of COSERN (Rio Grande do Norte Energy Company), both with a 30-year federal concession.
+- Purchase of COSERN (Companhia Energética do Rio Grande do Norte), both with a 30-year state concession.

-- Grant of concession for the use of public assets to exploit the Itapebi hydroelectric plant on the Jequitinhonha River (installed capacity 462 MW).
+- Grant of the concession for the use of public assets to exploit the Itapebi HPP on the Jequitinhonha River (installed capacity 462 MW).

-- Purchase of CELPE (Pernambuco State Energy Company), at a privatization auction, for the minimum tender price of R$1.8 billion.
+- Purchase of CELPE (Companhia Energética do Estado de Pernambuco), at a privatization auction, for the minimum tender price of R$1.8 billion.

-- The deal included a commitment to build a thermoelectric plant in the State, and a start was made on constructing the Termopernambuco UTE (installed capacity 532 MW).
+- The deal included a commitment to build a thermoelectric plant in the State, and a start was made on constructing Termopernambuco TPP (installed capacity 532 MW).

-- Construction started on the Termoaçu UTE, located in the State of Rio Grande do Norte, in partnership with Petrobras (installed capacity 368 MW).
+- Construction of Termoaçu TPP started, a thermoelectric plant located in the State of Rio Grande do Norte in partnership with Petrobras (installed capacity 368 MW).

-- Purchase of the 42% of the shares of Itapebi belonging to COELBA.
+- Purchase of 42% of the shares of Itapebi that previously belonged to COELBA.

 - Restructuring and creation of a holding company.
 Name changed to Neoenergia.